A Treatise on Differential Geometry and its role in Relativity Theory

 Note that the order of the indices is important as the tensor does not act on its various arguments in the same way.
 Using the transformation law for the basis vectors of $L$ (Eqs. (\ref{1.4}) and (\ref{1.5})) and of $L^*$ (Eq.\,(\ref{1.10})), the transformation law of the components of the tensor can be obtained from Eq.\,(\ref{1.15}) as

 The transformation law shows that each superscript transforms like a vector and each subscript transforms like a dual vector.
-Similar to vectors, a tensor is conveniently described by its components.\\\\ We shall now introduce an important notion in tensor algebra called contraction.
+Similar to vectors, a tensor is conveniently described by its components.\\

+We shall now introduce an important notion in tensor algebra called contraction.
 We illustrate it by examples.
 Suppose $A$ is a (1,1) tensor.
 Then it can act as a map on $L$ and the result will also be a vector, \textit{i.e.},

 Similarly, a tensor can act (fully or partly) on another tensor to give rise to a third tensor.
 For example,